Quick Facts About Burnham Holdings

 None

-Burnham Holdings’ History with Asbestos
+Burnham Holdings’ History With Asbestos

 Example of an industrial-type boiler drum and access port.
 Damage to the asbestos insulation is present around the inner edges of the material

 Until the late 1980s, boilers contained a number of asbestos-containing products, including insulation around the boiler’s walls, tube banks and internal pipes, gaskets, bearings to paste lagging or even raw asbestos.
+This put workers at higher risk of developing an asbestos-related disease such as mesothelioma.

 Couple reviewing information on laptop together